FAQ — Current Students

 Can I enter a health care field without an undergraduate degree?

 That depends.
 Some fields, such as working as a radiological technician, dental hygienist or physical therapy assistant, require an associate degree.
-But most fields require a bachelor’s degree (nursing, dietetics, for example) or graduate-level work, such as medicine, dentistry, chiropractic medicine and audiology.
+But most fields require a bachelor’s degree (nursing or dietetics, for example) or graduate-level work, such as medicine, dentistry, chiropractic medicine and audiology.
 Some professional schools only require 90 credit hours to be completed before beginning a professional program.
 For more specific information come see us.

 What are Purdue’s acceptance rates to professional school?